-17.8.4 Programmable Wake-Up Function
+18.8.4 Programmable Wake-Up Function

-The msCAN12 can be programmed to apply a low-pass filter function to the RxCAN input line while in SLEEP mode (see control bit WUPM in the module control register, msCAN12 Module Control Register 0 (CMCR0)).
+The msCAN12 can be programmed to apply a low-pass filter function to the RxCAN input line while in SLEEP mode (see control bit WUPM in the module control register, msCAN12 Module Control Register (CMCR0)).
 This feature can be used to protect the msCAN12 from wake-up due to short glitches on the CAN bus lines.
-Such glitches can result from electromagnetic interference within noisy environments.
+Such glitches can result from electromagnetic inference within noisy environments.

-17.9 Timer Link
+18.9 Timer Link

-The msCAN12 generates a timer signal whenever a valid frame has been received.
-Because the CAN specification defines a frame to be valid if no errors occurred before the EOF field has been transmitted successfully, the timer signal is generated right after the EOF.
+The msCAN12 will generate a timer signal whenever a valid frame has been received.
+Because the CAN specification defines a frame to be valid if no errors occurred before the EOF field has been transmitted successfully, the timer signal will be generated right after the EOF.
 A pulse of one bit time is generated.
-As the msCAN12 receiver engine also receives the frames being sent by itself, a timer signal is also generated after a successful transmission.
+As the msCAN12 receiver engine receives also the frames being sent by itself, a timer signal will also be generated after a successful transmission.

-The previously described timer signal can be routed into the on-chip timer interface module (ECT).
-This signal is connected to the Timer n Channel input under the control of the timer link enable (TLNKEN) bit in the CMCR0(1).
+The previously described timer signal can be routed into the on-chip timer module (ECT).
+Under the control of the timer link enable (TLNKEN) bit in the CMCR0, this signal will be connected to the ECT timer channel m input(1).

-After timer n has been programmed to capture rising edge events, it can be used under software control to generate 16-bit time stamps which can be stored with the received message.
+After ECT timer has been programmed to capture rising edge events, it can be used under software control to generate 16-bit time stamps which can be stored with the received message.